-Plaza Vieja or Old Havana Square is lined with beautiful, colorful buildings that are now houses cafes and restaurants.
-This square was the site of bull-flights, processions and excursions in the past.
-Plaza Vieja was built in the 16th century, and was popular with the wealthy citizens who witnessed these events.
+Plaza Vieja or Old Havana Square is lined with beautiful, colorful buildings that now house cafes and restaurants.
+This square was the site of bull-flights, processions, and excursions in the past.
+Plaza Vieja was built in the 16th century and was popular with the wealthy citizens who witnessed these events.

-Catedral de San Cristobal Square – The square gets its name from the beautiful cathedral that stands tall on one side of the square.
+The Catedral de San Cristobal square gets its name from the beautiful cathedral that stands tall on one side of the square.
 This beautiful and massive baroque cathedral was built in the 18th century.
 It is also called the Havana Cathedral.
-The remains of Christopher Columbus was housed here, but later taken away to the Seville Cathedral in Spain in the 19th century.
+The remains of Christopher Columbus were housed here but later taken away to the Seville Cathedral in Spain in the 19th century.

 The towers at the entrance are uneven.
-The one on the right is a bell tower and is wider then the tower on the left.
+The one on the right is a bell tower and is wider than the tower on the left.
 You can actually climb to the wider tower and get amazing views of the city of Havana.
-The ticket costs 1 CUC
+The ticket costs 1 CUC.

 This is a living cathedral and weddings are conducted here as well.
 There are other buildings in this square as well and the beauty of these buildings is that they are painted in lovely bight colors – blue and yellow.

 There are cute cafes around the square.
 We stopped for cappuccinos and a quick bite at the Bianchini restaurant.
 This tiny cafe is squeezed into a ‘culinary alley’ near the cathedral.
 Their cappuccino was delicious!